avaoneal/Retrain_CLIP/README.md

 RETRAIN_BASE_MODEL.ipynb contains the retraining framework and a discussion on implementation.

-The testing folder contains the scripts we wrote to compare accuracy results with the original CLIP model versus our retrained model.
+The testing folder contains the scripts we wrote to compare accuracy results with the original versus retrained CLIP model.

 GroupPaperCLIP.pdf is our comprehensive written report that documents our completed project.